ballerina-platform/module-ballerinax-cdata.connect/ballerina/Module.md

 * Create a [CData Connect Cloud](https://cloud.cdata.com) account.
 * Obtain the CData Connect Cloud `username` and `password` from the CData Connect Cloud dashboard.
     * `<username>` is the email address of the user.
 For example `user@cdata.com`.
     * `<password>` is a personal access token (PAT) that you generate from the **User Profile** page.
 For instructions on how to create a PAT to authenticate, see [Personal Access Tokens](https://cloud.cdata.com/docs/User-Profile.html#personal-access-tokens).
-The Ballerina connector for CData Connect Cloud uses Basic AuthSchema by default to connect.
+The CData Connect Connector uses Basic AuthScheme.
 * Make sure to go to the [Connections](https://cloud.cdata.com/docs/Connections.html) tab in the CData Connect Cloud dashboard and set up any connection you need to work with the data sources.
 You can use the **Connections** tab to configure a data source that contains the data you want to work with.
-For more information on working with each data source, see [Data Sources](https://cloud.cdata.com/docs/Data-Sources.html).
-Use the **Connection Name** and **Data Source Name** to write your SQL queries.

 ### To connect to CData Connect Server